 Local delicacies & dishes

-Lefkada is renowned for Lentils of Egklouvi, which are grown in the most mountainous village of the island and are served as a salad during summer and as a soup in the cooler months.
+Lefkada is renowned for its Lentils of Egklouvi, which are grown in the most mountainous village on the island.
+They are served as a salad during summer and as a soup over the cooler months.
 The other famous legume dish to try here is Lathiria (field beans grown in the plains).
 For mains, we recommend Kokoras Kokkinisto (chicken and handmade pasta in a red sauce), Savoro- freshly caught fish that’s cooked in onion, garlic, and rosemary, or the Octopus with Macarotsinia (handmade pasta).
 This island is also famous for its Riganda, a hot roasted bread with olive oil and oregano, and the Ladopita, an olive oil-based dessert featuring almonds, sesame, semolina, and cinnamon.

 For small goods, the local salami and sausages made with pork and peppercorns are a standout.
 And if you would like to take some local delicacies home, look for some Pasteli (sesame seeds with honey), Mantolato (nougat), and homemade spoon sweets.
-Lefkada also has some good local wine- if you find Vertzamo or Syflogo on the menu, we recommend you order it.
+Lefkada also produces some good local wine- if you find Vertzamo or Syflogo on the menu, we recommend you try a glass.
 Speaking of beverages, also taste Soumada– made from bitter almonds, then finish off with a sip of Rozolo– a traditional liqueur with subtle hints of orange and cinnamon.

 Where to swim

-The other standouts are Egremni, Kathisma, Pefkoulia, and Agiofyli, which are all sublime and feature white sand and turquoise waters.
-For a gorgeous little bay that is perfect for kids and boasts an authentic little tavern- make your way to Ammousa.
-For more kid-friendly beaches head to Agios Ioannis; and surfers check out Poros Mikros Gialos.
+The other absolute standouts are Egremni, Kathisma, Pefkoulia, and Agiofyli, which are all sublime with their white sand and turquoise waters.
+For a gorgeous little bay, that’s perfect for families and not so crowded drive over to Ammousa.

-If you enjoy windsurfing head to Vassiliki or Sivota- home to the world windsurfing championships.
-And if you get a chance also dive into the stunning waters at Megali Petra and Avali Beach- another local favourite that boasts clear waters and a stunning landscape.
+Surfers from all over the world make their way over to Poros Mikros Gialos each year, while those that enjoy windsurfing can be found at Vassiliki or Sivota– home to the World Windsurfing Championships.
+And if you get a chance, also dive into the stunning waters at Megali Petra and Avali Beach- favourites amongst locals thanks to their clear waters and stunning landscape.

 Lagoons and waterfalls